On the Condition Number Dependency in Bilevel Optimization: Lower Bounds

 \begin{dfn}[Randomized stochastic first-order algorithm] A stochastic first-order algorithm $\texttt{A}$ consists of a distribution $\sP_r$ over a measurable set $\gR$ and a sequence of measurable mappings $\{ \texttt{A}^{t}\}_{t \in \sN}$ such that $ \texttt{A}^{t}$ takes in the first $t-1$ oracle responses and the random seed $r \in \gR$ to product the $t$-th query $\vw^t$, such that $\vw^0 = \vzero$ and

 We denote $\gA^{{\rm sfo}}$ as the set of all randomized algorithms that follow protocol (\ref{eq:rand-seq-sfo}). \end{dfn}

-To derive our lower bounds for stochastic bilevel problems, we leverage the following stochastic NC zero-chains \citep{arjevani2023lower}.
-The first chain in Definition \ref{dfn:Arj-NC-chain-stoc} can give an $\Omega(\epsilon^{-4})$ lower bound for any algorithm following protocol (\ref{eq:rand-seq-sfo}) with a fixed random seed~$r$, and the second one in Definition \ref{dfn:NC-chain-stoc-random} further amplifies the first one with random rotation and a soft projection to give lower bounds for any $r \sim \sP_r$.
+{In the above definition, the random seed $r \in \gR$ is drawn at the beginning of the protocol, which is no loss of generality \citep{arjevani2023lower,nemirovskij1983problem}.} Next, to derive our lower bounds for stochastic bilevel problems, we leverage the following stochastic NC zero-chains \citep{arjevani2023lower}.
+First, \citet{arjevani2023lower} showed the following chain can give an $\Omega(\epsilon^{-4})$ lower bound for any \textit{zero-respecting} algorithm, a generalization of linear-span algorithms \citep{nesterov2018lectures} by assuming the queries at each round have support in the supports of all previous oracle responses \citep{carmon2020lower,carmon2021lower}.